Heartworm Disease Treatment From Our Helena, MT Veterinarian

 If your pet contracts heartworm, there are a few signs that indicate they are suffering from this condition.
 Your pet may have a dry cough that is noticed on a frequent basis.
 This is due to the worms making their way into your pet's lungs and veins surrounding them.
 They may become weak and not engage in activities that they had in the past as a result of their lethargy.
 Your pet may have difficulty breathing and may lose weight.
 They may collapse as a result of an infestation of heartworms in the heart and lungs as their body becomes too weak to fight the condition naturally.

 If you suspect your pet has heartworm disease or if you want to rule it out, tests are conducted to determine whether your pet is inflicted.
 If tests come out positive, medication is used to treat the disease in dogs.
 Cats, however, require lifestyle changes to keep them comfortable as this disease is not treatable.
 It is best to take preventative measures to protect your pet from heartworm.
 Medication is used as heartworm treatment and successfully keeps pets from contracting this disease if an infected mosquito bites them.

-If you believe your pet needs heartworm treatment, or if you want to have an evaluation done to determine whether they are infected with heartworm, contact Helena Veterinary Service to meet with our veterinary staff.
+If you believe your pet needs heartworm treatment, or if you want to have an evaluation done to determine whether they are infected with heartworm, contact Valley Veterinary Hospital of Helena to meet with our veterinary staff.
 We are available by calling (406) 442-6450.